 The early days of Dash were characterized by the design and building of the currency’s unique two-tier architecture that facilitates fast transaction speeds and the coin mixing necessary for privacy.
 Shortly thereafter, Dash implemented a decentralized governance system that allows power users to vote on development proposals for the network.

-In the corporate world, three and a half years is still a company’s infancy.
-However, in the rapidly growing and emerging cryptocurrency space, Dash is now one of the old guard.
+In the corporate world, four years is still a company’s infancy.
+However, in the rapidly growing and emerging cryptocurrency space, Dash is now one of the old guards.
 It represents one of the most stable and established cryptocurrencies currently on the market.
 This stability comes, in part, from Dash’s highly active community of users.
-These users have generated thousands of threads and comments about Dash on Reddit and BitcoinTalk, and they’ve shared the project far and wide.
+These users have generated thousands of threads and comments about the project on Reddit and BitcoinTalk, and they’ve shared the project far and wide.
 Since creation, Dash has consistently added nodes to its network, increasing reliability and security with this growth.

 Dash’s innovation was a two-tiered structure to its blockchain.
 The first tier is familiar to anyone who has studied Bitcoin, Bitcoin Cash, Litecoin, and other standard proof of work cryptocurrencies.
 On Dash, miners are responsible for creating new blocks and securing the blockchain.
-In exchange for mining blocks, miners on Dash receive 45% of the block reward.
-This is in contrast to Bitcoin, where miners receive 100% of the block reward.
-The remaining 55% of the block reward is allocated elsewhere, as we’ll see shortly.
+In exchange for mining blocks, miners on Dash receive 45 percent of the block reward.
+This is in contrast to Bitcoin, where miners receive 100 percent of the block reward.
+The remaining 55 percent of the block reward is allocated elsewhere, as we’ll see shortly.

 Dash has an average 2.5 minute block time, four times faster than Bitcoin.
-For the mining, Dash created a proprietary hashing algorithm known as X11 that requires sequential, repeated hashing.
+For the mining, the development team created a proprietary hashing algorithm known as X11 that requires sequential, repeated hashing.
 The X11 algorithm has been shown to use 30% less wattage than Litecoin’s Scrypt algorithm.

 The second tier of Dash’s architecture is for servers set up by power users, known as masternodes.
 These masternodes process Instant Pay transactions, facilitate coin mixing, and vote on governance proposals.
-In exchange for these services, masternodes receive 45% of the block reward.
-Anyone can create a masternode on the Dash network, but you’ll first need to prove that you own 1,000 DASH (currently equivalent to over $1.1 million).
+In exchange for these services, masternodes receive 45 percent of the block reward.
+Anyone can create a masternode on the Dash network, but you’ll first need to prove that you own 1,000 DASH (currently equivalent to around $90,000).

-The 1,000 DASH minimum is a security measure that prevents an attack against a peer-to-peer network known as a sybil attack.
+The 1,000 coin minimum is a security measure that prevents an attack against a peer-to-peer network known as a Sybil attack.
 Sybil attacks involve creating many fake accounts under pseudonyms, enough fake accounts to constitute a majority of the user base and therefore influence the network.
-By requiring 1,000 DASH to set up a masternode, it would be prohibitively expensive to carry out a sybil attack against the Dash masternode network.
-The 1,000 DASH minimum has the added benefit of keeping the price of DASH stable, and it ensures that when masternodes vote on governance proposals that they’re invested in the success of the Dash network.
+By requiring 1,000 DASH to set up a masternode, it would be prohibitively expensive to carry out a Sybil attack against the masternode network.
+The 1,000 DASH minimum has the added benefit of keeping the price of the coin stable, and it ensures that when masternodes vote on governance proposals that they’re invested in the success of the entire network.